 Question 4: How do I want the cafeteria to look?

 Finally, consider the aesthetics of the entire cafeteria, looking carefully at every space students will encounter from the moment they walk in the door to the time they pack up and head back to class.

 Walls, windows, furniture, serving lines, signage, drink coolers — all of it impacts how students perceive their meal experience.
 An enticing, engaging environment welcomes students and boosts participation.
 A drab, boring environment feels institutional and does not convey excitement.

-Work with design professionals experienced in cafeteria design, like the VisionDesign team at LTI, to develop the concepts that will wow your students and staff and ensure your cafeteria runs like a well-oiled machine.
+Work with design professionals experienced in cafeteria design, like the VisionDesign team at LTI, to develop the concepts that will wow your students, work within your renovation timeline and staff and ensure your cafeteria runs like a well-oiled machine.